Sequential 1-bit Mean Estimation with Near-Optimal Sample Complexity: INTRODUCTION

 \subsection{Problem Setup}

 \textbf{Distributional assumption.} Let $X$ be a real-valued random variable\footnote{Our results also have implications for certain multivariate settings; see Section \ref{sec:multivar} for details.} with unknown distribution $D$.
-We assume that $D$ belongs to a (non-parametric) family $\mathcal{D} = \mathcal{D}(\lambda, \sigma)$, defined by known parameters $\lambda \ge \sigma > 0$; a distribution $D$ is in this family if the following conditions hold: \begin{enumerate}[topsep=0pt, itemsep=0pt] \item Bounded mean: $\mu(D) \in [-\lambda, \lambda]$,\footnote{Without loss of generality, we set the range to be symmetric.
-A crude upper bound on $\lambda$ is reasonable since the sample complexity has a logarithmic dependence (see Theorem~\ref{thm: main}).} \item Bounded variance: $\Var(X) \le \sigma^2 \le \lambda^2$, \end{enumerate} where both $\lambda$ and $\sigma$ are known to the learner.
+We assume that $D$ belongs to a (non-parametric) family $\mathcal{D} = \mathcal{D}(\lambda, \sigma)$, defined by known parameters $\lambda \ge \sigma > 0$; a distribution $D$ is in this family if the following conditions hold: \begin{enumerate}[topsep=0pt, itemsep=0pt] \item Bounded mean: $\mu(D) \in [-\lambda, \lambda]$,\footnote{Without loss of generality, we set the search range to be symmetric.
+Note that a dependence on the search range $\lambda$ is unavoidable in the 1-bit setting (see Theorem~\ref{thm: adaptive lower bound}), but a crude upper bound can be used due to the mild logarithmic dependence in the sample complexity (see Theorem~\ref{thm: main}).} \item Bounded variance: $\Var(X) \le \sigma^2 \le \lambda^2$, \end{enumerate} where both $\lambda$ and $\sigma$ are known to the learner.
 Note that the support of $D$ may be unbounded.

 \textbf{1-bit communication protocol.} The learner is interested in estimating the population mean $\mu = \mu(D) = \EE[X]$ from~$n$ independent and identically distributed (i.i.d.) samples $X_1, \dotsc, X_n \sim D$, subject to a 1-bit communication constraint per sample.
 The estimation proceeds through an interactive protocol between a learner and a single memoryless agent\footnote{Equivalently, this can be viewed as a sequence of memoryless agents where the agent in each round may be different.
 In particular, the agent in round $t$ only has access to $X_t$ and not to the previous samples $X_1,\dotsc,X_{t-1}$.} that observes i.i.d. samples and sends 1-bit feedback to the learner.
 Specifically, for $t = 1, \dotsc, n$: \begin{enumerate}[topsep=0pt, itemsep=0pt] \item The learner sends a 1-bit quantization function $Q_t\colon \mathbb{R} \to \{0, 1\}$ to an agent;